hdShang/arxiv-daily/docs/cs-AI/2025-09-19/papers/250915690v1-ccrepairbench-a-high-fidelity-benchmark-and-reinforcement-learning-f.md

 ---
 layout: default
-title: CCrepairBench: A High-Fidelity Benchmark and Reinforcement Learning Framework for C++ Compilation Repair
+title: "CCrepairBench: A High-Fidelity Benchmark and Reinforcement Learning Framework for C++ Compilation Repair"
 ---

 # CCrepairBench: A High-Fidelity Benchmark and Reinforcement Learning Framework for C++ Compilation Repair